sakilk130/50-days-of-javascript/README.md

 ## Day 7 - Click to Copy

 This is a simple example of how to copy text to clipboard using JavaScript.

+## Day 8 - Google Drive Download Link Generator

+This is a simple script to generate download link for Google Drive files.